UnicornTranscoder/UnicornLoadBalancer/README.md

 ### 2. Notes

 All requests to the Plex Media Server should pass through the *UnicornLoadBalancer*, if someone reach the server directly he will not be able to start a stream, since FFMPEG binary has been replaced.
 To solve this problem it is recomended to configure an iptable rule to drop direct access from port **32400**.
-You also need to remove the **Plex Relay** binary.
+You also need to disable the relay feature in Plex settings (or remove the **Plex Relay** binary).
 It is also recomended to setup a nginx reverse proxy in front of the *UnicornLoadBalancer* to setup a SSL certificate.

 ```